mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > Discipline will sooner or later defeat intelligence. — Japanese Proverb

 - **Hard problems beget hard work.** Skills will only take you far but work ethic will define your character.
 Work on hard problems.
 When you work on hard problems, you are alive and relieved after solving them.
 You can get to about 90th percentile in your field by working either smart or hard, which is still a great accomplishment.
 But getting to the 99th percentile requires both—you will be competing with other very talented people who will have great ideas and are willing to work a lot.
 You don't need to sacrifice life and hobbies while working hard.
 This is easy for people who see work playful.
 Momentum compounds, and hard work begets progress.
+Don't be afraid of it.

 > Hard work enables one to excel over those who coast through life. — John Boyd

 > A lot of people say they want to be great, but they’re not willing to make the sacrifices necessary to achieve greatness.
 They have other concerns, whether important or not, and they spread themselves out.
 That’s totally fine.
 After all, greatness is not for everybody.  — Kobe Bryant

+> Never let the future disturb you.
+You will meet it, if you have to, with the same weapons of reason which today arm you against the present. — Marcus Aurelius

 - **Seek multidisciplinary approach over specialization.** Complexity is the name of the game.
 We simplify because we are addicted to narratives, but the complexity goes on.
 This is why having a generalist mindset can be a huge advantage.
 Ideas in isolation doesn't have much value, but when you connect constellation of ideas, it takes a meaningful form.
 Knowing the key drivers and major ideas in variety of fields is a huge source of leverage.
 It is difficult to study broadly and deeply, but the two aren't mutually exclusive.
 You have to be radically open-minded.
 It is easy to pay homage to Charlie Munger’s latticework of mental models, but when you live it, you see why he is right.